Export results #

 • litmus show <run_id> -f <fmt> — generates a report (HTML for browsers, PDF for distribution, JSON / CSV for downstream tools).
 Driven by report templates.

-• litmus export <id> -f <fmt>replays the event stream for a run or session into a target format.
-The supported formats are the test-and-measurement interchange ones: CSV, JSON, STDF, HDF5, TDMS, MDF4, ATML.
+• litmus export <id> -f <fmt> — writes a run or session out in a test-and-measurement interchange format: CSV, JSON, STDF, HDF5, TDMS, MDF4.

 Pick the command by what the receiver wants.
 A QA engineer wants PDF reports → litmus show -f pdf.
 A semiconductor vendor wants STDF → litmus export -f stdf.